Gina Holsopple tells a story everywhere she goes. Her music doesn't just make your foot tap, it makes you want to know the words and sing along.

 Throughout this time, Gina has continued to make music a central part of her life.
-Performing across the country and releasing 8 albums has kept her on her toes.
-She is a three-time winner of the New Song Contest at the Walnut Valley Festival in Winfield, KS in 2009, 2010 and 2013, winner of the 2012 Wayne County Original Music Competition in Wayne County, NY, winner of the Performing Songwriter Contest at the 2010 Avalonfest in Paw Paw, WV, the Schroeppel Songwriter Series contest in Schroeppel, NY in 2007 and has also performed at Harborfest 2004, 2011 and 2012, the 2003 SXSW Music Festival in Austin, TX, and was a featured performer in the New Artists’ Showcase at the 2000 National Women’s Music.
+Performing across the country and releasing 6 albums, with a 7th due to be released October of 2010, has kept her on her toes.
+She was a winner of the 2010 Avalonfest Songwriters' Competition, the New Song Contest at the Walnut Valley Festival in Winfield, KS in 2009, the Schroeppel Songwriter Series contest in 2007 and has also performed at Harborfest 2004, the 2003 SXSW Music Festival in Austin, TX, and was a featured performer in the New Artists’ Showcase at the 2000 National Women’s Music.

 Gina’s clear vocals and down-home sound have become a favorite for fans from New York to Minnesota and Chicago to Baltimore.
 Her lyrics have been highly commended by both reviewers and fans.
 As an accomplished musician, songwriter and performer her music has been described as “captivating,” “inspiring” and “ethereal with a sense of longing.”
 So listen closely.
 Gina’s lyrical, acoustic musical style is nothing less than enchanting.